vctfence/scrapbee/AUTOMATION.md

 ```

 All parameters are optional.
 Directories in the bookmark path will be created automatically, if not exist.
-The relevant missing parameters (url, title, icon, content, content_type) will be captured
+The relevant missing parameters (`url`, `title`, `icon`, `content`, `content_type`) will be captured
 from the active tab.
 If the `url` parameter is explicitly set to an empty string,
 it will remain empty.

-When the `pack` parameter is specified, this API ignores the `content` parameter, and packs, then stores the page defined by the `url`
+When the `pack` parameter is specified, this API ignores the `content`, `title`, and `icon` parameters,
-parameter. "text/html" content type is assumed.
+and packs, then stores the page defined by the `url` parameter. "text/html" content type is assumed.
 A new tab is created, which is required for page packing (see the API below).
-The tab could be hidden through the `hide_tab` message option.
+This tab could be hidden through the `hide_tab` message option.
 Although this option may be useful
 in the case of mass API calls, please be careful with it, since Firefox may complain about hidden
 tabs and offer to remove the addon.

 The `pack` and `content` parameters are ignored if the `local` parameter is set to `true`.
 The addon will perform
-packing of HTML content automatically, although it may be a better option to use `SCRAPYARD_PACK_PAGE` API to import HTML
-content to obtain page icon and title.
+packing of the HTML content as the `pack` option, or store binary content otherwise.
+The `title` and `icon` parameters are
+taken into account.

+If `pack` or `local` parameters are used, bookmark icon and title will be set automatically in the case of HTML content.

 Returns UUID of the newly created archive.